WHEN WAR HITS, HUNGER STRIKES HARDER

 Conflict forces families from their homes, destroys economies, ruins infrastructure and makes food nearly impossible to find or afford.
 As the recipient of the 2020 Nobel Peace Prize, the United Nations World Food Programme is there before, during and after upheaval to help families survive and recover.

-Nearly 60% of the world’s hungriest people live in conflict-affected areas
+65% of the world’s hungriest people live in conflict-affected areas.

-80 million people were displaced from their homes by conflict in 2020
+More than 120 million people have been displaced from their homes by persecution, conflict or violence.

 Hunger in the World's Worst Conflict Zones

-With 26.2M severely hungry people, the DRC is the world's largest hunger crisis.
-Decades of civil war have left millions dead or displaced.
-A toxic mix of conflict, displacement, disease, economic decline, natural disasters and COVID-19 has driven the number of people facing hunger to skyrocket in recent years.
-In 2020, the U.N.
-World Food Programme assisted almost 6.9M people across the country.
+Around a quarter of the Democratic Republic of the Congo’s population are facing crisis levels of hunger or worse.
+A mix of conflict, displacement, disease, economic decline, natural disasters and COVID-19 has driven the number of people facing hunger to skyrocket in recent years.
+In 2023, the U.N.
+World Food Programme assisted 5.3 million people across the country.

 Yemen

 Yemen is one of the world’s most dire hunger crises.
-Over half of the population – 16.2M people – don’t know where their next meal is coming from.
-This includes 2.3M children under the age of 5 who require treatment for the most severe malnutrition, of which 400,000 are at risk of dying without treatment.
-The U.N.
-World Food Programme works day and night to feed 12.9M Yemenis every month with emergency food assistance.
+Over half of the population does not know where their next meal is coming from.
+In 2023, the U.N.
+World Food Programme assisted over 15 million people.

 Syria